mhudecheck/Sentinel.jl/README.md

 # Sentinel.jl

 This is an early package for working with Sentinel 2 safe files in Julia.
 It includes functions for reading Sentinel 2 bands, creating cloud cover screens using multiple captures, interpolating 20m and 60m bands to 10m, and writing the results as a GeoTiff with associated metadata.
-It also interfaces with CUDA.jl for GPU processing.
+It also interfaces with CUDA.jl for GPU processing, which gives a 10-15x speed up.

 This is the first version of the library.
 At the moment, it only works with Level 2a files.
 The SAFE files must also be unzipped.